5 Digital Self-Publishing Skills New Authors Need To Master

 Don’t believe that the only skills you need for self-publishing are to do with writing.

-There are plenty of other things you need to do to give your new book a chance of success.
+There are plenty of other things to do to give your new book a chance of success.

 You will need to create and use a lot of images for your site and on social media.